 - STANDARD BUDGET.
 The Standard Budget Method must be used unless documentation supporting use of the Unit Cost Budget is included with the proposal.
 Submit funding requests by line item using the following budget structure.
 Each line item request must include an explanation of how these costs were estimated or calculated.
-Explanations of cost derivations will used to evaluate whether requests are justified. - UNIT COST BUDGET.
+Explanations of cost derivations will be used to evaluate whether requests are justified. - UNIT COST BUDGET.
 If documentation supports eligibility for the Unit Cost Method of budgeting, turn to page A-7 and complete the Unit Cost Method Worksheet.

-BUDGET METHOD:

-IRAININ NG COSTS:

-Staff Wages/Salaries Staff Fringe Benefits Subtotal: \$ \$ \$

-Staff Travel: \$

-Contractual Space/Utilities Communications Equipment Rental Instructional Materials & Supplies Subcontracted \$ \$ \$ \$

-Tuition/Fees Other: Other: Subtotal: \$ \$ \$

-PARTICI PANT SUPPORT:

-Participant Services: Meals Lodging Transportation Other Support: Subtotal: \$ \$ \$ \$

-TOTAL REQ UEST: \$
+STANDARD BUDGET METHOD: • • • • • • • • • • • • • • • • • • • • TRAININ IG COSTS: Staff Wages/Salaries Staff Fringe Benefits Subtotal: \$ \$ \$ Contractual: Space/Utilities Communications Equipment Rental Instructional Materials & Supplies Subcontracted \$ \$ \$ \$ Tuition/Fees Other: Other: Subtotal: \$ \$ \$ PARTICI PANT SUPPORT: Participant Services: Meals Lodging Transportation Other Support: Subtotal: \$ \$ \$ \$ \$ TOTAL REQ UEST: \$

 Staff Cost Detail: Use the chart below to identify staff salary and fringe benefit costs associated with each project.
-(Unnecessary for projects employing the unit cost method.)
+(Note: Unnecessary for projects employing the unit cost method.)
 If staff are assigned to other projects/responsibilities, explain this and describe the other sources of financial support.

-Position Title Monthly/Hourly Salary & Fringe Total Time on Project (Months)
+Position Title Monthly/Hourly Salary & Fringe Total Time on Project (Months) Total Charged Project

-Other Staff Responsibilities and Sources of Support (Explain in narrative):
+Other Staff Responsibilities and Sources of Support (Explain in narrative form):

-Use this page to explain how line item costs were derived or estimated. be provided for each line item in the project budget This information must
+Use this page to explain how line item costs were derived or estimated.
+This information must be provided for each line item in the project budget.